mecitpmk/Take-Screenshot-on-Your-Webcam-When-Your-PC-OPENED-/README.md

 # Send Email When Your PC Opened
-When your computer is opened, software automatically run if you do those steps: press WindowsLogo+R and type shell:startup paste this pyw file into this folder.
+When your computer is opened, software automatically run if you do those steps:

+### First way:
+1- press WindowsLogo+R and type shell:startup
+2- paste this pyw file into this folder.
+(Dont forget to change sender,receiver mail)

+### Second way:
+Go to below  path (Change USERNAME keyword into your PC current USERNAME) 1- C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup 2- paste this pyw file into this folder.
 (Dont forget to change sender,receiver mail)

 ## Attention Before Using
 Open file in edit mode and change those variables to the your current mail adress.